galvagnimatteo/Ethergram/README.md

 ### Description

-As of today, the master branch of this repository only contains the official Telegram source code, because no stable version of Ethergram has yet been published.
+As of today, the master branch of this repository only contains the official Telegram source code, because no stable version of Ethergram has yet to be published.
 The development continues on the develop branch.